JWWeatherman/yeticold/README.md

 Yeti is currently pre-alpha.
 This means that not only is the code not well tested, but it isn't even funtional yet.
-We would love help testing and code review and hope to have something usable reasonably trustworthy within a few weeks.
+We would love help testing and code review and hope to have something usable and reasonably trustworthy within a few weeks.

 Yeti is a script that installs bitcoin core and then walks the user through setup of cold storage solution that has the following advantages: